contentful/forma-36/MIGRATION.md

 NOTE: If you run this command for the first time it will install the package in the npm cache so you would need to go ahead and run it again.

+NOTE: If you are using Buttons inside Modal.Controls component, you have to add size="small" to the Buttons and swap buttons' positions manually, so the primary button is the last one.

-If you want to do it manually, you must transform your existing code as follows:
+If you want to migrate your `Modal` manually, you must transform your existing code as follows:

 ```tsx
 import {